techsailor/WebsiteOne/doc-review/git-3-sync-with-upstream.md

 * merge
 * rebase

 We have adopted to rebase, since this keeps the history cleaner.
-You can read more about this here [link??](#).
+You can read more about this here [Difference between rebase and merge](http://agileventures.org/articles/the-difference-between-merging-and-rebasing-and-about-squashing-commits).

 ### Fetch and Rebase with upstream